shanestanley33/GECK/README.md

   );
 }

 ```

 ## Challenges
-### Deployment and Hosting on Heroku
-    Deploying the application on platforms like Heroku
+    Deploying the application on Heroku

 ## Future
-- [ ] Mobile support
+- [ ] Mobile/native support
+- [ ] Making the main database available to all as a read only.
+- [ ] Adding images to add plant page
+- [ ] adding an offline mode for users with choppy internet.
 - [ ] Integrate an API.
 - [ ] Adding comments
 - [ ] Expand on the app in regards to suggested equipment, tools, and instructionals on multiple building material methods for infrastructure.
-- [ ] User can favourite comments
 - [ ] Expand on the overall CSS design
 - [ ] Refactor code